Skip to main content

 1. Go to the documentation page you’d like to edit, scroll down, and click “Edit this page” at the bottom left of the screen.
 This will take you to GitHub

-2. If you're not already signed in, do so now.
-You may be prompted to create a fork
+2. You may be prompted to fork the repository

 3. Use GitHub’s text editor to update the page

-4. Scroll down until you reach a box named "Propose changes"
+4. Scroll down until you reach the box named “Propose changes”

-5. Fill in the first field to give your PR a short and descriptive title—for example, "Fix typo in search API reference"
+5. Fill in the first field with a short, descriptive title (e.g. “Fix typo in search API reference”)

-6. Use the second field to add a more detailed explanation of the changes you're proposing
+6. Use the second field to add a brief explanation of your changes

-7. Click the "Propose changes" button to continue.
-You should see a page that says "Comparing changes"
+7. Click “Propose changes”.
+You should see a “Comparing changes” page

-8. Make sure the base repository is set to meilisearch/documentation and the base branch is set to main.
-You can ignore the remaining fields
+8. Check that the base repository is meilisearch/documentation and the base branch is main

 How we review contributions